 • Individuals serving prison time for multiple criminal offenses

-• Individuals with serious convictions like sex offenses
+• Individuals with severe convictions like sex offenses

-• Convicts who’ve served prison time in California state prison despite their conviction or violation of the probation
+• Convicts who’ve served prison time in California state prison despite their belief or violation of the probation

 • Individuals charged with a criminal crime